Encrypted vault. Searchable cache.

 Zero plaintext at rest.

-Per-tenant envelope encryption with KMS-wrapped keys, OAuth-scoped access with minimal permissions, and cryptographic verification on every inbound delivery.
+Per-tenant envelope encryption, OAuth-scoped access with minimal permissions, and cryptographic verification on every inbound delivery.
 Your email data is locked down at every layer.

 Envelope encryption.
 Per-tenant keys.
 Zero plaintext at rest.

-Every email body is encrypted before storage using a per-tenant data encryption key (DEK) wrapped by a cloud KMS.
+Every email body is encrypted before storage using a per-tenant data encryption key (DEK).
 The primary database never holds plaintext message content.

 Per-tenant keys

-Each organization gets its own data encryption key.
-The DEK is stored encrypted (wrapped) — only the KMS can unwrap it at runtime.
+Each organization gets its own data encryption key, stored encrypted and unwrapped only at runtime.

 AES-256-GCM